 How Much Do We Have On Hand?

 Inventory is a valuable business asset.
 Businesses take inventory so they know how much they have on hand at a specific point in time.
-Inventory includes both finished products, work-in-process (products in various stages of completion), and products to be used to make new sales items (called cost of goods sold).
+Inventory includes both finished products, work-in-process (products in various stages of completion), and products to be used to make new sales items (called).